marcushaddon/decision-table/README.md

 Now assume we have a function somehwere in our codebase, `chooseFood: (bloodSugarLevel: string, partOfDay: string) => string` that should implement this logic.
 We can use the command `generate-table-tests` to generate test driver code.

 Running `% npx generate-table-tests ./what-to-eat.yaml` will output a file `test.ts` alongside our spec.
-This file exports three names `InputMap`, `OutputMap`, and `runTests`, which can be imported into our test suite like:
+This file exports three names `InputMap`, `OutputMap`, and `runTests`.
+The first two names are types, and have been generated so that they describe our table as typescript types, and can be imported into our test suite like:

 ```typescript
 import { InputMap, OutputMap, runTests } from "./test.ts"; // <- generated file